wmpauli/NIVM/README.md

 - https://www.frontiersin.org/articles/10.3389/fninf.2017.00063/full

+# Support

+Please feel free to email any of the contributors for help.

 # Contribute

 Please feel free to fork this repository, if you want to have other/additional software installed.
 Any augmentation of the documentation for this extension is of course also more than welcome.
 Please create a pull request if you think it worthwhile merging your fork with the main branch.